-Faculty, staff, guests, or visitors who are either denied access of an assistance animal or feel they have been unreasonably questioned should contact the Campus 504/ADA Coordinator, Equal Opportunity director, who has been designated to coordinate the efforts of Cal Poly to comply with all relevant disability laws.
+Faculty, staff, guests, or visitors who are either denied access of an assistance animal or feel they have been unreasonably questioned should contact the Campus 504/ADA Coordinator, Civil Rights and Compliance Office director, who has been designated to coordinate the efforts of Cal Poly to comply with all relevant disability laws.

 Any University employee questioning the appropriateness of a service animal in a University facility should report their concern to an immediate supervisor.
-Supervisors can contact the Equal Opportunity director or the Disability Resource Center director for guidance.
+Supervisors can contact Human Resources.

 Admission of a service animal may be denied if an individual answers “No” to the question: “Is the animal required because of a disability?”
 Additionally, admission may be denied if the individual is unable to describe any work or task that the dog has been trained to perform.